 At Imperial College Business School, we accept both GMAT and GRE.
 Taking one or the other will not put you at a disadvantage.
 Check the entry requirements for your programme before applying.

 Common GMAT myths

 Schools vary in their approach towards candidates who have taken the test several times before reaching the required score – and GMAT allows you to cancel scores that you’re not happy with.
 Make sure you understand your target school’s position on this before you take the test, as you only have two minutes to decide whether to accept or cancel your score.

-At Imperial, we never penalise candidates who need a few attempts to reach 600 – it demonstrates your grit and determination to succeed, and these are qualities we look for in our MBA students.
+At Imperial, we never penalise candidates who need a few attempts to reach the required score – it demonstrates your grit and determination to succeed, and these are qualities we look for in our students.